Planning and Design Safer Roads for Pedestrians and Cyclists

 - Understand the most common principles, planning process, and design techniques of active transportation

 - Analysis of facility, details of designing key components and facility development, geometric issues

 - Performing data collection, audits, safety analysis and vision zero approach and techniques that make facility safety by design

-This course covers methods and best practices used by professional planners, engineers, and consultants/researchers This course does not focus on advocacy; rather, it introduces current approaches to planning for bicycle and pedestrian safety.
+This course covers methods and best practices used by professional planners, engineers, and consultants/researchers.
+This course does not focus on advocacy but introduces current approaches to bicycle and pedestrian safety planning.
 A key objective of this course is to help you become better ped/bike practitioners.
-The course is broadly divided in three parts
+This course is divided into three parts:

 Part 1: The point of this course (or involving oneself in bicycle and pedestrian planning) is not to spend time preaching to the choir.
-Rather, it is important to learn how to measure and justify bicycle and pedestrian improvements to local authorities, elected officials, transportation staff, and citizens.
+Rather, learning how to measure and justify bicycle and pedestrian improvements to local authorities, elected officials, transportation staff, and citizens is essential.

-Part 2: This section of the course focuses on the varying characteristics of pedestrians and bicyclists that will need to be considered in the planning profession.
+Part 2: This course section focuses on the varying characteristics of pedestrians and bicyclists that must be considered in the planning profession.
 It will include facility design needs, important safety considerations, and aspects of the connection between land use and transportation planning, including planning for accessibility for all types of pedestrians.

-Part 3: This section will focus on the elements of pedestrian and bicycle plans – what they are, what their purpose it, and how they are created, implemented, evaluated, and updated.
+Part 3: This section will focus on the elements of pedestrian and bicycle plans – what they are, what their purpose is, and how they are created, implemented, evaluated, and updated.

 Readings in the syllabus are divided into 2 groups: 1.
 The ones that apply to the day’s lecture, 2.
 The ones that should be on the shelf of a ped/bike professional.
 Readings in the syllabus are also prioritized so that students can devote time to the most important ones.